reesemclean/classcast-iOS/README.md

 ### Syncing

 When you build each app you should see warnings about missing API urls.
-You will need to an api base url to a ClassCast server.
+You will need an api base url to a ClassCast server.

 ### Push Notifcations